 - 1. The line graph shows the unsmoothed trend (dashed line) and the smoothed trend (solid line) together with its 95% confidence interval (shaded). - 2.
 The figure in brackets shows the number of species included in the index. - 3.
 This indicator includes individual measures for 25 species of butterflies; the wider countryside index, however, only includes 24 trends.
-This is because an aggregate trend is used for small skipper (Thymelicus lineola) and Essex skipper (Thymelicus sylvestris); these 2 species have been combined due to historical difficulties with distinguishing them in the field. - 4.
-The bar chart shows the percentage of species within the indicator that have shown a statistically significant increase, a statistically significant decrease or no statistically significant change. - 5.
-Since 2017, an improved analysis method has been used to derive the species indices (see the online fiche for further information). - 6.
-The line graph is not directly comparable to those appearing in previous versions of this publication.
-Improvements in the modelling technique have allowed the inclusion of more data; this has resulted in slight alternations to the trends for individual species and the composite trend.
+This is because an aggregate trend is used for small skipper (Thymelicus lineola) and Essex skipper (Thymelicus sylvestris) and has been retained for indicator consistency; these 2 species were combined due to historical difficulties with distinguishing between them in the field. - The bar chart shows the percentage of species within the indicator that have shown a statistically significant increase, a statistically significant decrease or no statistically significant change (little change). - 5.
+Since 2017, an improved analysis method has been used to derive the species indices (see the indicator webpage for further information). - 6.
+Further improvements were made to the analytical techniques in 2020 to better account for the colonisation of sites.
+The change has been to add pre-colonisation zero abundance counts for species at sites they have colonised, where the site was monitoring prior to colonisation.
+In general, the effect of these changes has been most notable for expanding species whereby there has been a slight reduction in their population indices for the earlier years, relative to the latter years.
+This analysis improvement has coincided with relatively favourable recent years for butterflies.
+The combination of the relative reductions in the indices of earlier years for colonising species with the relatively high indices in recent years have resulted in the current indicator assessment differing from previous assessments to a greater extent than in previous updates.
+Further details can be found in the online Technical background document. - Source: Butterfly Conservation, UK Centre for Ecology & Hydrology, British Trust for Ornithology, Defra, Joint Nature Conservation Committee.

-Source: British Trust for Ornithology, Butterfly Conservation, Centre for Ecology & Hydrology, Defra, Joint Nature Conservation Committee.
+Assessment of change in butterfly populations

-Assessment of change in butterfly populations Long term Short term Latest year Habitat specialists 1976-2018 2013-2018 Increased (2018) Species of the wider countryside 1 976-2018 2013-2018 Increased (2018)
+Long term Short term Latest year Habitat specialists 8 1976-2019 2 014-2019 Increased (2019) Species of the wider countryside 2 1976-2019 2 014-2019 Decreased (2019)

-Note: While percentage changes in these indices are reported based on the most recent unsmoothed data point (2018), the formal long-term and short-term assessments of the statistical significance of these changes are made using the smoothed data to 2018.
+Note: While percentage changes in these indices are reported based on the most recent unsmoothed data point (2019), the formal long-term and short-term assessments of the statistical significance of these changes are made using the smoothed data to 2019.
 Analysis of the underlying trends is undertaken by the data providers.